AhmedHassan95/Makefile/Assignments/C1_M1/README.md

-Program that calculates statistics for data set:
+Program that calculates statistics for a data set:

 This Project is to design a calculate some of statisics in data set contains:\
       -Mean\